dkazanc/TomoPhantom/docs/source/reference/library_files_api.rst

 Library files API
 =================

 There is a certain API protocol how the user should define objects in the :ref:`ref_glossary_library`.
+If one is interested to learn about parameters of the objects, it is better to skip to :ref:`ref_object_api` directly.

 .. _ref_library_files_api2d: